justmedusty/i386-XV6-Rework/README.md

 This is my rework of the x86 xv6 operating system.

+IMPORTANT NOTE: I add changes in many commits, and it may be broken between these implementations, if you are trying to run this yourself, reach out to me and I will let you know which commit to revert to in the case I am in the middle of implementing and debugging changes.

 Changes made so far:

   - Sched queue based on process priorities, differing from typical unix in that higher number eq higher prio.